 So I’m sorry, vodka, for ever doubting your place.
 Carry on and keep doing your thing, the way you do in these recipes.

 How does tomato sauce on pasta go from being basic to sublime?
-By adding garlic, cream, and a generous shake of cheese (plus vodka, of course, to make it all the more amazing).
+By adding onions, cream, and a generous shake of cheese (plus vodka, of course, to make it all the more amazing).
 A little bacon sure doesn’t hurt, but this is still delicious without it.
 Get the Pantry-Friendly Pasta alla Vodka recipe.

 Alcohol can even add its magic to sweet dessert sauces, helping fruit and spice flavors reach new heights (no surprise to any bananas Foster fans, though there it’s rum).
-Here, vodka adds extra depth to the cherry-vanilla-vodka compote that’s served alongside this tart.
+Here, vodka adds extra depth to the cherry-vanilla compote that’s served alongside this rich ganache tart.
 Get our Chocolate Ganache Tart recipe.